mhano/RegenerativeDistributedCache/README.md

 Requires an external (network) cache, a fan out pub/sub message bus, and a distributed locking mechanism (all three of these can be provided by Redis or you might use alternatives for one or more of these such as RabbitMq for messaging).
-Basic redis implementations of these are provided in RegenerativeCacheManager.Redis.
+Basic Redis implementations of these are provided in RegenerativeCacheManager.Redis.

 ## RegenerativeDistributedCache.Redis

-Basic redis backed implementations of the interfaces in RegenerativeDistributedCache.Interfaces for an external (network) cache, a fan out pub/sub message bus, and a distributed locking mechanism for use with RegenerativeDistributedCache.RegenerativeCacheManager.
+Basic Redis backed implementations of the interfaces in RegenerativeDistributedCache.Interfaces for an external (network) cache, a fan out pub/sub message bus, and a distributed locking mechanism for use with RegenerativeDistributedCache.RegenerativeCacheManager.

-Use a combination of RedisExternalCache, RedisDistributedLockFactory and RedisFanoutBus connected to your existing wiring / configuration redis/redlock or replace components as needed (such as implementing a RabbitMq or MassTransit based IFanOutBus instead of RedisFanOutBus).
+Use a combination of RedisExternalCache, RedisDistributedLockFactory and RedisFanoutBus connected to your existing wiring / configuration Redis/RedLock or replace components as needed (such as implementing a RabbitMq or MassTransit based IFanOutBus instead of RedisFanOutBus).

-CAUTION - The BasicRedisWrapper wraps up the creation of all three (either based on a single redis connection, or a redis connection per concern [caching/locking/messaging]) but performs some pretty basic implemention in regards to connecting to redis, you will want to review the approach carefully prior to using.
+CAUTION - The BasicRedisWrapper wraps up the creation of all three (either based on a single Redis connection, or a Redis connection per concern [caching/locking/messaging]) but performs some pretty basic implemention in regards to connecting to Redis, you will want to review the approach carefully prior to using.

 ## RegenerativeCacheManager